Online safety for pre-teens (11-13)

 Be aware that if your child is accessing the internet using public WiFi they may not have safety features active.
 Some providers are part of family friendly WiFi schemes with filters to block inappropriate content.
 Look out for friendly WiFi symbols like RDI Friendly WiFi symbols when you’re out and about.

-Talk to children about the benefits and risks of social networking before they join any sites.
+Talk to children about the benefits and risks of social media before they join any sites or download any apps.
 Let them know that anything they upload, email or message could stay around forever online.

 Featured recommended resources